ai4os/ai4-cookiecutter-adv/README.md

 cookiecutter https://github.com/deephdc/cookiecutter-deep.git --checkout advanced
 ```

-Once you answer all the questions, two directories will be created:
+Once you answer all the questions, the project directory will be created as a

-- `DEEP-OC-<your_project>`: this is where the Docker container code goes
-- `<your_project>`: this is where your module's code goes

-Each directory is a git repository and has two branches: `master` and `test`.
+git repository with two branches: `master` and `test`.
 This is what the folder structures look like:

 ## Project structure
 ```
 ├── Jenkinsfile             <- Describes basic Jenkins CI/CD pipeline
-├── LICENSE                 <- License file
+├── Dockerfile              <- Steps to build a DEEPaaS API Docker image ├── LICENSE                 <- License file
 ├── README.md               <- The top-level README for developers using this project.
 ├── VERSION                 <- Version file indicating the version of the model